 After treatment for ependymoma ends, talk with your child’s doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
 All children treated for cancer, including ependymoma, should have life-long, follow-up care.

-Follow-up care recommendations are specific to each child, because there are many factors that can affect a child’s recovery from ependymoma, such as tumor location, how much of the tumor could be removed during surgery, the need for and type of treatment after surgery, and the child’s age at the time of treatment.
+Follow-up care recommendations are specific to each child, because there are many factors that can affect your child’s recovery from ependymoma, such as tumor location, how much of the tumor could be removed during surgery, the need for and type of treatment after surgery, and your child’s age at the time of treatment.

-The needs of a child recovering from ependymoma should be closely monitored on an ongoing basis by the health care team.
+The needs of your child should be closely monitored on an ongoing basis by the health care team.
 Some children may need a combination of rehabilitative services, including physical therapy and occupational therapy (for nervous system side effects from the tumor or its treatment), speech therapy, hearing assistance, and cognitive (thought-process) therapy; learn more about rehabilitation.
 Some children may need a tracheostomy (a surgical opening in the windpipe to help them breathe) and/or gastrostomy (a surgical opening into the stomach where a feeding tube is inserted) after surgery.
 Others may develop hormonal problems or other new problems if the tumor recurs.

 MRI scans are often recommended to watch for signs that the tumor is growing or has come back.
 Because most tumors that recur do so during the first several years after diagnosis, scans are performed most often during the first two to three years after treatment, and less often thereafter.
-However, because a tumor can recur many years after initial treatment, long-term follow-up care of all children who had an ependymoma is extremely important.
+However, because a tumor can recur many years after initial treatment, long-term follow-up care is extremely important.